couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

 - `string-term`, or `||` - If both operands are strings, the `||` operator will concatenate the strings, otherwise evaluates to NULL.

-- `function-name` - used to apply a function to values, to values at a specified path, or to values derived from a `DISTINCT` or `UNIQUE` clause.
+- `function-name` - used to apply a function to values, to values at a specified path, or to values derived from a `DISTINCT` clause.
 For a full list of functions, see [Functions](#functions).

 ###Examples